The Fundamental Failure of Legacy Ankle Monitors

 Preventing Hardware Tampering

 A wireless connection is only as secure as the physical band itself.
-The Peabody Guardian wristband features two layers of hardware tamper detection to ensure the band cannot be removed without detection:
+The Peabody Guardian wristband features multiple layers of hardware and environmental tamper detection to ensure the band cannot be removed without detection:

-- Fiber-Optic Core Straps: A continuous fiber-optic light tube runs through the center of the wristband strap.
-If the strap is cut, sliced, or even slightly torn, the light path is broken.
-The onboard microchip detects this instant drop in signal and transmits a high-priority "Strap Cut" alert via the BLE link to the tracking phone.
+- Conductive Continuity Straps: A continuous conductive loop runs through the center of the wristband strap.
+If the strap is cut or severed, the electrical circuit is broken.
+The onboard microchip detects this instant loss of continuity and transmits a high-priority Level 1 "Strap Cut" alert via the BLE link to the tracking phone.

 Frictionless Compliance for Modern Justice